rubyfu/RubyFu/module_0x3__network_kungfu/packet_manipulation.md

 # Packet manipulation
-In this chapter, we'll try to do variant implementations using an awesome lib, PacketFu[^1].
+In this chapter, we'll try to do variant implementations using the awesome lib, PacketFu[^1].

 ## PacketFu - The packet manipulation